proctor-ucsf/trachoma-sero-transmission/README.md

 You can run the `.Rmd` notebook scripts one-by-one or you can compile [`0-trachoma-sero-transmission-run-all.R`](https://github.com/proctor-ucsf/trachoma-sero-transmission/blob/main/R/0-trachoma-sero-transmission-run-all.R), which is the file we used to run the final analyses (e.g., from the command line `R CMD BATCH 0-trachoma-sero-transmission-run-all.R &`).

-The data processing and analyses on the above Mac desktop configuration required 18 minutes to run.
+The data processing and analyses on the above Mac desktop configuration required 9 minutes to run.

-After building an image on RStudio Server, all data processing and analyses required about 40 minutes to run.
+After building an image on RStudio Server, all data processing and analyses required about 10 minutes to run.

 Note that the only script that takes very long is `2-estimate-foi.Rmd` because estimating the hundreds of reversible catalytic models is computationally slow.
-The other script that is a little bit slow is `6-compare-sero-pcr.Rmd`.

 ### License